parsiya/parsiya.net/content/post/2017-12-03-golang-pcap-windows.markdown

 <!--more-->

 # gopacket
 [gopacket][gopacket-godoc] is the official Go library for packet manipulation.
 It also supports reading and writing pcap files through `gopacket/pcap`.

 I started following [this tutorial from dev dungeon][dev-dungeon-go] (skipped the capturing part because I have a pcap file in hand).
 We need to `go get` both `gopacket` and `gopacket/pcap`.

 `go get github.com/google/gopacket/pcap` won't work on Windows.
 I searched around and found an [answer on Stack Overflow][stackoverflow-compile-gopacket].
 I got it to work with some modification.

+Update February 2020: Seems like this is not an issue anymore.
+Running the `go get` command above worked for me on Windows 10.

 ## go get pcap on Windows